JudyYe/hoi_vid/preprocess/get_clips.md

-2. Given GT bbox, get object and hand segmentation for the first frame of all the videos with `hoi_det.py` The JPEGImages and Annotation will be saved in the form ready for STCN to process (only forward pass).
+2. Given GT bbox in the first frame , get object and hand segmentation for the first frame of all the videos with `hoi_det.py`
+The JPEGImages and Annotation will be saved in the form ready for STCN to process (only forward pass).

 list all clips and feed them through vos.sh one by one